Fractured (Everything I Said Was True)

 "Fractured (Everything I Said Was True)" is the lead single from Taproot's fifth studio album Plead the Fifth.
 It is the band's first single released through Victory Records.

 This is the band's first song to chart within the top 20 of the Mainstream Rock Tracks chart since 2005's "Calling" from Blue-Sky Research.

 Music video

-The song's music video was directed by Eric Richter.
+The song's music video was directed by Eric Richter and was released on June 22, 2010.